otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

+One of the first video games that I have ever played was [Munchkin](https://en.wikipedia.org/wiki/Munchkin_(video_game)).
+It was released in 1981 when the video game industry was still in its infancy.
+Today, it is a multi-billion dollar business.
+In 2014 in the U.S. alone, 155 million people played video games (cmp.
+[Entertainment Software Association, 2015](http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf), p.
+2).
+In total, they spent 15.4 billion US dollars (cmp.
+[Entertainment Software Association, 2015](http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf), p.
+12).

+In an industry, success is not only measured in good critics, but the amount of money earned or unit sold.
+In order to make decisions about future productions, publishers may want to predict the sales figures which they can expect after a new game has been released.
+Those decisions could possibly be based on historical data and a suitable regression model.
+For instance, one could hypothesize that good scores in reviews correlate positively with high sales figures.
+Also I could assume, that those reviews can help us to project future sales.
+In fact, the general plausibility of this approach has been investigated and proven for the movie picture industry a decade ago: "Online movie reviews are available in large numbers within hours of a new movieâ€™s theatrical release.
+Their use, thus, allows the generation of reliable forecasts much sooner than before." ([Dellarocas, Zhang & Awad, 2007](http://onlinelibrary.wiley.com/doi/10.1002/dir.20087/abstract), p.
+39).
+For the video game industry, [Beaujon (2012)](https://www.few.vu.nl/nl/Images/werkstuk-beaujon_tcm243-264134.pdf) developed a third-degree polynomial formula for predicting sales from historical data - basically manually using a spreadsheet.

+In this report, I present a machine learning approach to this problem that uses more features and more data.
+It is based on dataset about video game sales based on data scraped from VGChartz [[Video Game Sales with Ratings](https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings)].
+It contains information about games, including name, platform, year of release, genre, and sales figures for several regions.
+This dataset has been extended with several features from Metacritic, adding e.g. quality ratings from metacritic's staff and from users, the amount of reviews, and also adding age/content ratings from the entertainment software rating board.
+In total, there are more that 5.500 complete cases.
+Also, some more features might be added, e.g. a flag indicating whether a game is part of a franchise such as "Super Mario".

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:
 - _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_